 In February 2020, the Company entered into a loan and security agreement (the "Loan Agreement") with Hercules Capital, Inc. ("Hercules").
-In December 2021, the Company entered into Amendment No. 1 to the Company's Loan Agreement (the "First

-Amendment" and the Loan Agreement, as amended, the "Amended Loan Agreement") with several banks and financial institutions or entities from time-to-time party thereto (collectively, the "Lender") and Hercules, in its capacity as administrative agent for itself and the Lender (in such capacity, the "Agent").
+In December 2021, the Company entered into Amendment No. 1 to the Company's Loan Agreement (the "First Amendment" and the Loan Agreement, as amended, the "Amended Loan Agreement") with several banks and financial institutions or entities from time-to-time party thereto (collectively, the "Lender") and Hercules, in its capacity as administrative agent for itself and the Lender.
+The Company terminated the Amended Loan Agreement in September 2022.